weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 A **repaint** occurs when changes are made to an element's visibility, background color, or other styles not relevant to layout.
 Repaints are less expensive than reflows, but also have some impact on browser responsive time.

-### DOM manipulations are slow
+### DOM manipulations

 Poor performance is not web techs or JavaScript's faults.
 It always counts on implementation details.
 [Hyper][hyper] and [Upterm][upterm] are two delightful terminal emulators based on Electron.
 They add many convenient features to improve our boring daily terminal lives.
 The pain points are their performance issues due to DOM rendering.
-Both rendering implementations depend on DOM manipulations.
+Both rendering implementations depend on heavy DOM manipulations.

 Imagine you are running a `yes`-like command that writes output at [full 10.2GiB/s speed][how-is-gnu-yes-so-fast].
 You will find that your web-based terminal emulator stuck and cannot response to any mouse event anymore.
-The high speed `yes` triggers trigger a tremendous amount of synchronous **reflows** and **repaints**.
+The high speed `yes` triggers a tremendous amount of synchronous **reflows** and **repaints**.
 Soon, the browser becomes irresponsive.

 ## Optimization in Dark DOM Era